rl27/AugmentedCane/README.md

 To get started, download the project files, install Unity Hub and open the project folder in Unity Hub.

-This project was built using Unity version 2023.1.0b14 with Android Build Support and iOS Build Support.
+This project was built using Unity version 2023.1.0b14 with Android Build Support and iOS Build Support installed.
 Later versions of Unity may introduce issues.

 ***